-Neighborhood and pocket parks have a more localized service area than regional or community parks because the intent of these parks is to serve the users in the immediately surrounding area.
+Neighborhood and pocket parks have a more localized service area than regional or community parks because the intent of these parks is to serve the users in immediately surrounding area.
 Neighborhood and pocket parks are not as well distributed or widely available within the City and rank as an LOS E, bringing the City's average LOS down to a C. Neighborhood and pocket parks are centralized around the business core, servicing many of the same users within the vicinity downtown Black Diamond.
 Residents living within the downtown core have greater access to neighborhood or pocket parks.

 LOS standards are only used to measure the City's primary service area and parks that are owned and operated by the City.
-There are a variety of additional parks, open spaces, and recreational opportunities that are operated by Home Owner Associations (HOA's), nearby cities, King County, and Washington State, as described below in Other Opportunities.
-Facilities maintained by other agencies are not included in the LOS analysis because the LOS analysis shall be focused only on the facilities and services Black Diamond provides to the community.
-Residents of MPD's, such as TenTrails or Lawson Hills, may have greater access to neighborhood or pocket parks through parks established and maintained by HOA's.
+There are a variety of additional recreational opportunities that are operated by Home Owner Associations (HOA's), King County, and Washington State, as described below in Other Opportunities, and are not included in the LOS analysis because they are not served or maintained by the City.
+Residents of subdivisions, such as TenTrails or Lawson Hills, may have greater access to neighborhood or pocket parks through parks established and maintained by HOA's.